 4) Before Christian missionaries, many Amazon tribes had never seen clothing before.
 In an ideal climate, people like the Bororo and Xerente lived naked 24/7, 365 days, as do the Sentinelese to this day.
 On Discovery channel’s Naked and Afraid, survivalists endure the harshest environments on Earth without so much as a pair of briefs.
 And while there are times when, on the rainy African savannah, the air drops to below 50, the problem then becomes a matter of shelter.
 Laura Zerra and Jeff Zausch, the show’s highest rated survivalists, have spent forty days in the deepest jungles, and covering their genitals never factored in to their survival.

 Finally, there’s the argument that, “If we go naked all the time, we’ll be wanting sex all the time!”
 But as any nudist will tell you, this is demonstrably untrue.
 The unclothed body can, of course, be stimulating, but what truly fires up those lustful neurons is the change in dress, which signals to the onlooker that the person undressing is “asking for it.”
 This is why devout Muslims insist women cover their hair, because in a society where a woman’s hair is forbidden fruit, the sight of flowing locks may get the male blood pumping.
 Nobody visits a strip club to watch naked women doing laundry.
 It’s called a striptease for a reason.
-And even then, the slow removal of lingerie gets old, which is why dancing around a phallic pole was added, and lap dancing.
+And even then, the slow removal of lingerie gets old, which is why dancing around a phallic pole was added, and later lap dancing.

 These days, younger generations of incels get off by “chaturbating”, because even the time honored striptease has lost its allure.
-Simple nudity just doesn’t stay sexy for long, which is why Playboy nearly went bankrupt, unable to compete with the XXX content readily available to anyone with Google.
-Playgirl Magazine, by contrast, was never popular with women, only managing to stay in the black due to gay male subscribers.
+Simple nudity just doesn’t stay sexy for long, which is why Playboy nearly went bankrupt, unable to compete with the XXX content readily available to anyone with access to Google.
+Playgirl Magazine, by contrast, was never popular with women, only managing to stay in the black thanks to its gay male subscribers.
 If we were to see our naked selves on an everyday basis, doing everyday tasks, from riding our bikes to school to mowing the grass, the connection between nudity and sex would dissolve, and we’d be left with a healthier male/female dynamic divorced from our animalistic urges.

 The Illusion of Shame